 That’s $80,000 more I’ve made for doing the same job, all because I’ve put in the extra time and effort to hack my teaching job.

 Moral of the Story

 Teachers aren’t paid enough for what they do, but that doesn’t mean that you can’t make a decent income as a teacher.

-In fact, with a little effort many teachers could be making significantly more money.
+In fact, with a little effort, many teachers could be making significantly more money.
 Obviously, you can’t speed up time, but you can increase your education level.

-Begin by understanding your district’s salary schedule, your benefits (including reimbursement for continuing education), and then make a plan to begin working on the things you can control.
+Begin by understanding your district’s salary schedule, and your benefits (including reimbursement for continuing education), and then make a plan to begin working on the things you can control.

 Contract negotiations and step raises for years of experience will help you increase your income somewhat, but the biggest increases will likely come from increasing your education level.